BINF-3101/Lab1_computational_skills/README.md

 Windows Step 1 - Open or install Windows PowerShell

+**IMPORTANT NOTE**
+If the login for windows powershell fails after only 1 attempt at providing your password - please download a different shell version from the windows store called PUTTY

 The PowerShell comes installed on most new Windows machines.
 If you do not have it installed search "PowerShell" in the Windows Store and install the App